ChalmersGU-data-structure-courses/dsabook/src/D07-implementing-maps.md

 It is not difficult to implement a **Map** using a list.
-The problem is that all the operations -- searching for a key, updating the value for a key, and removing a key --will be linear in the number of entries,
+The problem is that all the operations -- searching for a key, updating the value for a key, and removing a key -- will be linear in the number of entries,
 $O(n)$.

 In later chapters we will see how to improve the efficiency, by using